 - Adequate rest and fluid intake

 - Use over-the-counter medications to relieve muscle aches and pains and headaches, and to reduce fever

 - Use cough suppressants for a dry cough (i.e. a cough that doesn't produce sputum) but not a productive cough

-- Use of expectorants for productive cough, to help clear the airways of mucus
+- Use expectorants for productive cough, to help clear the airways of sputum

-- Stopping smoking and avoidance of other airborne irritants
+- Quit smoking and avoidance of other airborne irritants

 - Use of bronchodilator medication (relievers) to open obstructed airways in people who have associated wheezing with their coughing or underlying asthma or COPD.

 Because most cases of acute bronchitis, as well as acute exacerbations of chronic bronchitis, are caused by the common cold or the flu, it helps to take measures to stop the spread of these viruses including the following:

 - Regular thorough hand washing and drying

 - Avoiding contact with people who are unwell

 - Reducing time spent in crowded places, especially during cold and flu season

 Medications used in the treatment of chronic bronchitis include: